 cuisine of the two continents.

 Dining options abound in Istanbul.
 If in doubt, head for the Sultanahmet area which has the most restaurants.
 Traditional Turkish fare such as turbot with saffron and raspberry, or cinnamon flavoured chicken kebabs, can be enjoyed at restaurants in the Edirnekapi and Ortaköy areas, while the best seafood is in Kanlýca.
 Istanbul restaurants serving a fusion of Turkish, Mediterranean, and Asian cuisine are found in Beyoglu and Sisli, while Taksim and Ortaköy are home to some excellent cafés.

 With so many restaurants in and around the city, diners will find somewhere to eat any time of any day.
 Menu prices are generally quite fair and generally you get what you pay for.
 A tip of at least 10 percent is customary.
 At most Istanbul restaurants reservations are either required or strongly recommended.

-An aptly named restaurant, 360 is situated on a rooftop terrace and has beautiful views and a sleek concrete and glass design.
+An aptly named restaurant, 360istanbul is situated on a rooftop terrace with beautiful views and a sleek concrete and glass design.
 The menu offers fusion cuisine featuring Turkish, Mediterranean, and Oriental ingredients.
 There's a variety of options, with dishes including lamb rack confit, saffron risotto, and a popular rock lobster arrabiatta.
 Open for lunch and dinner Monday to Friday, and dinner only on weekends.
 Reservations required.

 Cezayir serves Turkish cuisine with an international influence.
 Indian spices are used in a Turkish samosa, and other menu favourites include the salmon carpaccio and the borek (grilled spinach and cheese pastry).
 With wicker chairs and pale yellow walls, the mood in this restaurant is very calm and relaxed.
 Open daily for breakfast, lunch, and dinner.
 Reservations essential.

 Telephone: +90 212 245 99 80

-Set in a 19th century mansion overlooking the Golden Horn, Asitane (one of Istanbul's Ottoman Empire names) serves authentic Ottoman cuisine, featuring Central Asian, Anatolian, Middle Eastern, and Balkan influences in some of its 500 year-old recipes.
+Set in a 19th century mansion overlooking the Golden Horn, Asitane serves authentic Ottoman cuisine.
+Featuring Central Asian, Anatolian, Middle Eastern, and Balkan influences, some recipes span some 500 years.
 Veal in apple sauce and cinnamon flavoured chicken kebabs are just two of the delicious menu options.
 Open daily for lunch and dinner, and brunch on Sundays.
 Reservations recommended.